patobelardo/wcfToGrpcPoC/readme.md

 Notes:
 - We used [.net core 3.0 preview 7+](https://dotnet.microsoft.com/download/dotnet-core/3.0)
-- We used compiled assemblies from code for some packages and not nuget packages because weren't available when we did the PoC
+- We referenced compiled assemblies for some packages and not nuget packages because weren't available when we did the PoC (we compiled those from source code)

 ## Service Definition